 WWF´s Greening Financial Regulation Initiative (GFRI) directly engages with policy makers, central banks and financial supervisors on the urgent need to fully integrate climate, environmental, and social risks into mandates and operations, mainly through financial regulations and their supervision, as well as monetary policies.
-We want to show how risks like climate change, water scarcity and biodiversity loss affect investments – and how to respond.

 By setting risk management rules and influencing financial markets with monetary policy operations, financial institutions have a unique opportunity to assess and mitigate risks to financial stability, and to redirect financial flows at a global scale.
-Critically, this cannot be achieved without coordinated and consistent action from financial institutions.

 The Asia Sustainable Finance Initiative (ASFI) is a multi-stakeholder forum, incubated by WWF Singapore that aims to harness and amplify the power of the finance sector to create low carbon, climate resilient economies that deliver on the Sustainable Development Goals(SDGs) and the Paris Agreement.
 This will ensure that economic and social development is sustainable food, energy, transport, and infrastructure systems.